 - 3 (one or more rising 3rd-year students)

 Applications will be considered in the seniority order above.
 That is, four-point applications will be considered before 3.67-point applications and so forth.
 Ties in seniority are broken by the random selection (lottery) process.

-Students who receive authorization to reside off campus are allotted a period of time to decline their authorization offer.
-If students decline their authorization to reside off campus, they can participate in the on-campus room assignment process.
-Students who accept their authorization to reside off campus will not be permitted to participate in any on-campus room assignment processes.
+Students who receive off-campus authorization are allotted a period of time to decline their offer.
+If students decline their off-campus authorization, they can participate in the on-campus housing assignment process.
+Students who accept their off-campus authoirzation will not be permitted to participate in any on-campus housing assignment processes.

 No. We recognize that plans can change.
-Offer acceptances and declines are managed on an individual basis; therefore, if you apply for, and receive authorization to reside off-campus as a group, one or more members of the group can decline the offer without impacting the rest of the group.
+Offer acceptances and declines are managed on an individual basis; therefore, if you apply for and receive off-campus authorization as a group, one or more members of the group can decline the offer without impacting the rest of the group.

 Students currently receiving aid who have questions about how residing off campus will impact their aid are strongly encouraged to reach out to their Financial Aid Officer.